- 83% of respondents volunteered because they genuinely cared about the cause.

 Events that follow social distancing rules

-Public events used to bring a lot of success when it comes to volunteer sign-ups.
+Public and grassroots events used to bring a lot of success when it comes to volunteer sign-ups.
 Now, you do not want to risk the health of your supporters by organizing a mega-gathering.

 But that does not mean you give up on this volunteer recruitment idea completely.
 The internet offers us infinite opportunities to organize events and reach across geographies.

-Take a leaf out of Bernie Sanders’s campaign.
+Take a leaf out of Bernie Sanders’s volunteer recruitment plan.
 He got Neil Young to perform a guitar and harmonica solo, followed by Bernie’s speech.
 Thousands of fans and supporters joined them, and none broke social distancing norms.
 They had all plugged in remotely.
 Apart from the music, speech and appeals was a ticker asking volunteers to sign up (Refer to the image).

-Harness the power of the internet to give a shout out for volunteering.
+Harness the power of the internet to give a shout out about recruiting volunteers for nonprofits.

 Make sure you have these resources in place: